 New Jersey stipulates that all LLCs must have a registered agent who can receive official communications, such as state tax notices or process of service.
 You’ll see the place to enter registered agent information as you complete the Certificate of Formation.

-The registered agent that you choose should be comfortable receiving (and possibly signing) official communications, and they should usually be available during standard business hours.
+As part of forming your New Jersey LLC, the registered agent that you choose should be comfortable receiving (and possibly signing) official communications, and they should usually be available during standard business hours.
 A physical address that’s not a post office box is required.
 If you’re using an LLC formation service, the service will make sure that a registered agent is properly designated for your LLC.

 Should you decide to appoint a registered agent for your LLC, you can do the following: